-- the financial statements of Auckland Transport on pages 96 to 150, that comprise the statement of financial position as at 30 June 2023, the statement of comprehensive revenue and expenditure, statement of changes in equity and statement of cash flows for the year ended on that date and the notes to the financial statements that include accounting policies and other explanatory information; and - the performance information of Auckland Transport on pages 24 to 34.

-In our opinion:

-- the financial statements of Auckland Transport on pages 96 to 150: - o present fairly, in all material respects: - its financial position as at 30 June 2023; and - its financial performance and cash flows for the year then ended; and - o comply with generally accepted accounting practice in New Zealand in accordance with Public Entity Benefit Reporting Standards; and

-• the performance information of Auckland Transport on pages 24 to 34 presents fairly, in all material respects, Auckland Transport's actual performance compared against the performance targets and other measures by which performance was judged in relation to Auckland Transport's objectives for the year ended 30 June 2023.
+- the financial statements of Auckland Transport on pages 96 to 154, that comprise the statement of financial position as at 30 June 2023, the statement of comprehensive revenue and expenditure, statement of changes in equity, statement of cash flows, and summary of capital expenditure for the year ended on that date and the notes to the financial statements that include accounting policies and other explanatory information; and - the performance information of Auckland Transport on pages 24 to 34.
+In our opinion: - the financial statements of Auckland Transport on pages 96 to 154: - o present fairly, in all material respects: - its financial position as at 30 June 2023; and - its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with Public Benefit Entity Reporting Standards; and - the performance information of Auckland Transport on pages 24 to 34 presents fairly, in all material respects, Auckland Transport's actual performance compared against the performance targets and other measures by which performance was judged in relation to Auckland Transport's objectives for the year ended 30 June 2023.

-Our audit was completed on 29 August 2023.
+Our audit was completed on 5 September 2023.
 This is the date at which our opinion is expressed.